alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 You may need a licence or follow special rules to export:

 - [processed foods](#processed-foods)
-- [unprocessed animal products](#unprocessed-animal-products), eg meat, fish, dairy, honey, gelatine
+- [meat, dairy and other animal products](#meat-dairy-animal-products), eg fresh or frozen meat, fish, dairy, honey, gelatine
 - [vegetables, fruit and other plants used as food](#plants)
 - [grain](#grain) (outside the EU only)
 - [sugar, cereals and rice](sugar) (outside the EU only)